I’ve been a member at Security Service Federal Credit Union my entire banking life. I’m 37 now so that should put me around 20 years.

 But this has nothing to do with a manager or an employee of SSFCU.
 This enactment comes straight from the top and it’s a very ugly and unbecoming policy.

-This review reflects poorly upon Security Service not because of me but because of how they have interacted with me as their customer.
+This review reflects poorly upon Security Service because of how they have interacted with me as their customer.

 If it were an easy process for me to switch banks, I’d already be gone.